SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/01-Query-Basics.md

 ('John Doe', 22, 'JavaScript Applications');
 ```

-We are inserting records into a table called **students**.
+In this example, we insert values into a table called `students`.

-The data will be added to the specified columns, so it is important that the order of values follow that of the specified columns.
+Note that the values of an inserted record should follow the order of the table columns.

-If you are inserting values into all the columns, writing the column names is optional but the order of the values still has to match that of the columns in the table.
+If you are inserting values into all the columns, writing their names is optional, but the order of the values still has to match that of the columns in the table.

 ## READ

-Using the **SELECT** keyword, which indicates *retrieve* combined with the **FROM** keyword, which indicates the table, we retreive our records from the database.
+Using the `SELECT` keyword, which indicates **retrieving**, combined with the `FROM` keyword, we can get records from the database.

 ``` java
 SELECT `full_name`, `age`, `course`
 FROM `students`;
 ```

-We retrieve information for the name, age, and course columns, any other columns available in the table will not be shown.
+In this example, we retrieve information for the `full_name`, `age`, and `course` columns.
+Any other columns available in the table will not be shown.

 Specifying the exact column names rather than using the `SELECT *` allows you to control what kinds of information you're retrieving.

 ## UPDATE

-Using the **UPDATE** keyword, we can change the specified records to different values in their columns.
+The `UPDATE` keyword allows us to change the records in our database.

-Doing so requires another keyword - **WHERE** which helps us with filtering the table and updating only the records we want.
+To do so, we also need to use `SET` to actually change the value and `WHERE` to specify a condintion.

 ``` java
 UPDATE `students`